 Read an excerpt and learn more about Mystery Montage

-Pat’s “socially correct” short story, “Little Red, Riding Hood,” will appear in the Hawaii Fiction Writers’ forthcoming anthology Kissing Frogs, and Other Quirky Fairy Tales.
+Pat’s “socially correct” short story, “Little Red, Riding Hood,” appears in the Hawaii Fiction Writers’ anthology Kissing Frogs and Other Quirky Fairy Tales (published January 2021).
+It it is available to purchase at Amazon.

 Pat’s short musing, no more than 150 words, “Clay Horse Ashtray” was published in Linea, a magazine for short fiction.
 This magazine was hand crafted, printed on a home wood press, and hand-stitched; it was published in April 2019.